jon-harper/OmniBox/docs/tour.md

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">
-Larger power supplies require the addition of a base extension shim.
+Larger power supplies require the addition of a base extension shim (or a [:material-directions: extended Unified Base](#unified-base)).
 This mounts between the base and the bottom panel.

 [:material-git: Extension Shim][git_base_extension]{ .md-button }
 </div>